nsmirosh/NewsAppKMP/README.md

 # Clean Architecture MVVM Compose Multiplatform News App

 ### App description

+Disclaimer: This is a WIP - do not expect everything to work here pefectly :)

 This is a simple app that displays a list of news article from [NewsAPI.org](https://newsapi.org/).

 This is a Compose Multiplatform adaptation of the [Android News App](https://github.com/nsmirosh/NewsApp).